• Home

 !0:30am -12:00 pm PST: Presentations of Scholarship, Music and Art

-Lizzie Berne De Gear: Mary Magdalene and Echoes of the Old Testament
+Lizzie Berne De Gear: Miryam and the Marys: A Healing Branch of the Tree of Life

 Rita Houlihan: Commissioning Images to Restore and Replace False Images